Félix Mantilla (baseball): Puerto Rican baseball

 Mantilla played professionally in the Puerto Rican Winter League for the Caguas Criollos and the San Juan Senadores.
 His Caguas teams won a number of Puerto Rico league championships and a Caribbean League World Series Championship.
 One of his Caguas teammates in 1952 was Hank Aaron.
 Mantilla was ultimately inducted into the Puerto Rico Sports Hall of Fame, the Caguas Criollos Hall of Fame, and the Sports Hall of Fame in Isabela.
 Isabela's baseball stadium is named in his honor.
-Mantilla was nicknamed "El Gato" (the cat), for his fielding agility.
+Mantilla was nicknamed "El Gato" (the cat) because of his agility.